MattiaPrimavera/POP-C-Client/README.md

 * QUIT, to quit the server and stop the client
 * RETR n, to retrieve the message n

-Two modes are proposed to interact with the server:
+Three modes are proposed to interact with the server:
 * text mode: everything happens via command line
 * graphical mode : the loggin becomes graphical, a click on the message ID will save the message on the hard drive.
+* advanced graphical mode : a complete message can be read on a new window instead of being saved (third mode is still a work in progress)

 ## Tests Automatiques